 These binoculars are small enough to take anywhere, but still, give you enough length to comfortably hold (and being waterproof is a huge bonus).
 They also deliver a superior picture and focus, without distorting the color in your view.

-These binoculars are perfectly suited for hunting because they give a lot better light transmission, especially around the beginning and end of the day, when you need the sharpest view for spotting wildlife.
+These binoculars are great because they give a lot better light transmission, especially around the beginning and end of the day, when you need the sharpest view for spotting wildlife.
 While they may not be ideal for people looking for scenery or doing some birdwatching, due to the color delivery, this same characteristic makes it even better for hunters (since it enhances your ability to spot animals moving around in thick foliage).

 These Wingspan binoculars use a Bak 4 prism, with 8x power and 32mm lenses.
 They weigh 15.2 ounces and are tripod compatible.